eiofmv/bioinformatics_algorithms/README.md

 ## Smith–Waterman algorithm
 **Task:**

 Find the optimal alignment of all possible subwords of two sequences, that is, local alignment.
-The output should be clear where local alignment begins and ends.
+From the output should be clear where local alignment begins and ends.

 **Tests:**